ornl-ssd/compiler-intro/_episodes/02-modules.md

 ---
 title: "Multipe Source Files"
 teaching: 15
-exercises: 15
+exercises: 5
 questions:
+- "How do I compile programs consiting of multiple source files?"
 objectives:
+- "Learn how to use the compile command for multiple source files."
+- "Learn how to use header files."
 keypoints:
+- "Multiple source files can be combined into a single executable."
+- "Header files are used to separate declarations from definitions."
 ---
 Like Python, C++ programs can be comprised of multiple modules.
 Modules in C++ are not imported the same way they are for Python, however.
-Instead, the modules must be combined together into a single executable.
+Instead, the modules must be combined together into a single executable in order for the functionality to be accessible.

 Let's try it.
 First, create a new source file called `func.cpp` and put the following code in it: